atlosdotorg/atlos/platform/README.md

 - `HCAPTCHA_SECRET` — hCaptcha secret
 - `ENABLE_CAPTCHAS` — captchas are _checked_ if `true` (default false for development; set to `true` in production!)
 - `INSTANCE_NAME` — user-facing instance name (appears in footer and below logo; not shown if empty) (optional)
-- `SPN_ARCHIVE_API_KEY` — API key for the Internet Archive [SPN API](https://docs.google.com/document/d/1Nsv52MvSjbLb2PCpHlat0gkzw0EvtSgpKHu4mk0MnrA/edit#) (if provided, Atlos will submit all links to the Internet Archive for persistent archival; key expected in the form `myaccesskey:mysecret`) (optional)
+- `SPN_ARCHIVE_API_KEY` — API key for the Internet Archive [SPN API](https://docs.google.com/document/d/1Nsv52MvSjbLb2PCpHlat0gkzw0EvtSgpKHu4mk0MnrA/edit#) (if provided, Atlos will give project owners the _option_ to submit all added links to the Internet Archive for persistent archival; key expected in the form `myaccesskey:mysecret`) (optional)
 - `COMMUNITY_DISCORD_LINK` — link to the community Discord server (shown in onboarding and in Settings) (optional)
 - `ATTRIBUTE_OPTIONS` — JSON object of attribute options; e.g., `{"type": ["Civilian Harm"], "impact": ["Structure", "Structure/Residential"], "equipment": ["Small Arm", "Munition"]}` (optional, and typically not needed)
 - `AUTOTAG_USER_INCIDENTS` — JSON object of tags to apply to incidents created by non-privileged users; e.g., `["Volunteer"]` (optional, and typically not needed)